daniel-schroeder-dev/task-manager-app/README.md

 There will be four sections to the app:

 1. Splash page that shows features of the app
-2. Simple user signup/login page
+2. Simple user signup/login pages
 3. Task manangement dashboard
 4. User profile page

 The task management dashboard will allow the user to:

-1. Group related tasks into lists.
+1. Group related tasks into lists
-2. View tasks that are due today.
+2. View tasks that are due today
-3. View tasks that are due in the next 7 days.
+3. View tasks that are due in the next 7 days
-4. View completed tasks.
+4. View completed tasks
-5. View deleted tasks.
+5. View deleted tasks

 The main workflow for a user should be: